mr-sagarbhatt/practice-yt/TypeScript/typescript.md

 [_*Use typescript playground for example and config*_](https://www.typescriptlang.org/play)

+    - Used for Type Safety which is missing in javascript
     - Superset of javascript
-    - Used for Type Safety which is missing in javascript
     - everything is available in typescript which we can you use in javascript and lot more
     - allow us to write javascript in precise manner so that the code faces lot less error in the run time
-    - Error will displayed when we write the code (code editor gives a red squiggly line)
+    - Error will displayed when we write the code (code editor give a red squiggly line)
-    - typescript is a development tool and typescript code will compiled in javascript
+    - typescript is a development tool and typescript code will converted in javascript

 ## what typescript does?

     - static Checking : When we write the code parser or syntax is being analyzed by the IDEs, analyze the code as we type, checking the code at compile time
     - TypeScript actually only performs static type checking at compile-time.
-    - Check the code and gives a hint that it might get error, still possible our code will run well
+    - Check the code and give a hint that it might get error, still possible our code will run well
-    - Helps to figuring out what data is processed, what data is about to comming from any resources, what data is your function    going to send out
+    - Helps to figuring out what data is processed, what data is about to coming from any resources, what data is your function going to send out

-## Situations where typescript used and we don't required explicit type checking
+    - we don't required explicit type checking

+## Situations where typescript used

     - A function accepts 2 numbers
     - A function returns a string